 Tuition refunds are based on full program costs and are calculated on a pro-rata basis.

-Clinical experience are perfomed with in the listed cooperating agencies:
+Clinical experience are performed with in the listed cooperating agencies:

 Arista Care at Woodland Park

 AristaCare at Huntingdon Hills

 DRUG-FREE SCHOOL AND WORKPLACE

 The policy of the Huntingdon County Career and Technology Center (HCCTC) prohibits students from using, possessing, distributing and/or being under the influence of any controlled substances on school property or on any non-school property used in the performance of school services (including the cooperating clinical agencies) or for school-sponsored events.
 A prospective student must notify the program director of any previous criminal drug statute conviction at the time of applying for admission to the program.
 Any student found in violation of this policy shall be subject to disciplinary action, which may include dismissal.
 HCCTC may require the student offender to participate in drug counseling, rehabilitation, testing or other programs as a condition of reinstatement into the center’s Practical Nursing Program.
 This Policy Statement is adopted in accordance with the requirements of federal law, the Drug-Free Workplace Act of 1988